 Step out, it’s Showtime

-Also in this issue, leading casual furniture retailers and manufacturers shared their views of what is happening now in the industry.
-One thing we've learned is how to do more with less.
+Leading casual furniture retailers and manufacturers shared their views of what is happening now in the industry.
+One thing we've learned is how to do

 As buyers now travel to Chicago for the International Casual Furniture & Accessories Market, it's time to make the decisions needed to differentiate your stores from your competitors down the street, in a catalog or online.